• Home

 Recommended Video

-Traditionally, central banks have fuelled their reserves with the U.S. dollar.
+Traditionally, central banks have fueled their reserves with the U.S. dollar.
 Although they still do that, they have also stepped up their purchases of gold.
 That is happening for two main reasons, analysts say.
 The first was Europe’s decision to seize $300 billion in Russian central bank reserve assets as a sanction for the invasion of Ukraine.
 That was “an event that reshaped perceptions of currency safety,” according to Adam Turnquist and Thomas Shipp of LPL Financial.

+The second is “macro policy risk.”
 Goldman Sachs this morning revised its gold price prediction upward to $5,400 per troy ounce by the end of the year.
 The Comex gold contract price sat at $4,828.40 this morning, just below its all-time high.
-Gold is up 11.24% year-to-date, a far better performance than the S&P.
+Gold is up 11.24% year to date, a far better performance than the S&P.

-Goldman’s Daan Struyven and Lina Thomas gave three main reasons they think gold has further to go: Gold ETFs continue to pile in; high-net worth families buying gold as a hedge against uncertainty; and central banks.
+Goldman’s Daan Struyven and Lina Thomas gave three main reasons they think gold has further to go: Gold ETFs continue to pile in; high-net-worth families buying gold as a hedge against uncertainty; and central banks.

 Central banks bought a monthly average of 17 tonnes of gold per month, pre-2022.
-Today, the Goldman analysts say the 12-month average is 60 tonnes per month.
+Today, the Goldman analysts say, the 12-month average is 60 tonnes per month.

 Since then, “elevated perceived macro policy risk in 2025 has not reversed.
 The perception of these macro policy risks appears stickier.
-We thus assume that [gold-based] hedges of global macro policy risks remain stable as these perceived risks (e.g. fiscal sustainability) may not fully resolve in 2026,” they said.
+We thus assume that [gold-based] hedges of global macro policy risks remain stable as these perceived risks (e.g., fiscal sustainability) may not fully resolve in 2026,” they said.

 The LPL team noticed the same trend.

-“Although we do not believe the dollar is at risk of losing its reserve‑currency status — given the lack of a viable alternative — central banks continue to diversify away from the greenback and U.S. Treasuries,” they wrote.
+“Although we do not believe the dollar is at risk of losing its reserve‑currency status—given the lack of a viable alternative—central banks continue to diversify away from the greenback and U.S. Treasuries,” they wrote.
 “Gold has now surpassed both Treasuries and the euro as a share of global reserves, making it the second‑largest holding behind the dollar.”

-LPL Financial
+Courtesy of LPL Financial

 Here’s a snapshot of the markets ahead of the opening bell in New York this morning: